monsoonmaelstrom/book2/book2.md

 “Instead of sleeping?”

 “Yes!
 I can feel yours when you’re close to me, and I think if I practiced more I could feel them from farther away.
 I think maybe I can feel others in the distance as well, but I can’t feel his and I know he’s been hanging about, so I figured he must be doing something to hide them.
-So I’ve been working on doing it too.”
+So I’ve been working on doing it, too.”

 “Is that why you couldn’t do any magic?”

 “Yes!
-Right now I’ve got them all dimmed down really low, but to do magic I’m pretty sure I’d have to let them go back to normal, and as soon as I did that, he would know I was here, and then he would know I’ve figured it out.”
+Right now I’ve got them all dimmed down really low, but to do magic I’m pretty sure I’d have to let them go back to normal, and as soon as I did that, he would know I was here, and then he would know I figured it out.”

 “So how much focus does it take?”
-Liam asks as his mouth caresses the side of neck.
+Liam asks as his mouth caresses the side of my neck.

 I want to let him keep going.
 I really, really do but right now I can’t.
 “Too much.”